Banana Nut Bread

 - Additional walnuts, semisweet chocolate chips or coarse sugar, optional

 - Preheat oven to 350°.
 Beat butter and sugar until blended.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Stir in banana and sour cream.
 Whisk together flour, cinnamon, baking soda and salt.
 Add to butter mixture, stirring just until moistened.
 Fold in 1/2 cup walnuts.

 - Transfer to a greased 9x5-in. loaf pan.
 If desired, sprinkle with additional walnuts.

 - Bake until a toothpick inserted in center comes out clean, 50-60 minutes.
 Cool in pan 10 minutes before removing to a wire rack to cool.